stackhpc/stackhpc-kayobe-config/doc/source/configuration/firewall.rst

         zone: "{{ admin_oc_net_name | net_zone }}"
         state: disabled

-Beware that if any rules are found that directly conflict (a service or port is both enabled and disabled) the configuration will fail.
-There is currently no way to override rules in the standard configuration, other than to find the rule and delete it manually.
-If you find a standard rule that does not work for your deployment, please consider merging your changes back in to upstream SKC.
+Extra rules have higher precedence than the default rules, but are not validated before being applied.
+Use with caution.
+If you need to add a custom rule, consider adding it to the default rule list with an appropriate boolean condition, and where possible merge your changes back into upstream SKC.

 Validation
 ----------